Associate

 Jake Buttigieg

-Jake Buttigieg is an Associate at Mamo TCV Advocates.
-He graduated with a Bachelor of Laws (Honours) from the University of Malta in 2022, with the dissertation “A Semiotic Analysis of Maltese Tort Law”.
-Jake graduated with a Masters in Advocacy from the University of Malta in 2023.
+Jake graduated with a Bachelor of Laws (Honours) from the University of Malta in 2022, with the dissertation “A Semiotic Analysis of Maltese Tort Law”.
+Jake graduated with a Masters in Advocacy from the University of Malta in 2024.

-Jake joined Mamo TCV Advocates as a Trainee working within the Litigation and Alternative Dispute Resolution Department in 2022 and has since become a Junior Associate after graduating from his Masters.
+Jake joined Mamo TCV Advocates as a Trainee in 2022 and has since become an Associate after being called to the bar in 2024.

 Jake Buttigieg - Mamo TCV Advocates